Clocking On! A musical invention for young people

 To celebrate the invention of the clock, The Hanover Band - a leading period instrument orchestra - together with 300 young people will create a free public performance based on Haydn's Clock Symphony.
 The Band specialises in linking historical performances with historical anniversaries.

-The Hanover Band Foundation
+Charity information: The Hanover Band Foundation

 Music is under threat in schools.
 There are less specialist music teachers; less time for music in the curriculum; less awareness of the importance of music and the arts in completing the full education of the young person; dwindling audiences at classical music concerts.

 By capturing the imagination of the young participants and exploring the link between music and invention, The Hanover Band will pass on it's knowledge, skill and love of music.
 The workshops and final performance will bring the excitement and immediacy of live music to a new audience.
 Linking the invention of the clock to the project opens up a range of imaginative links with music (timing, accuracy etc) all encouraging future participation in the arts.

 To pass on the skills, knowledge and importance of music to the next generation.

 Activities» A series of worshops and rehearsals for 300 young people working with professional musicians culminating in a final free public concert

 By engaging 12 different schools and c300 young people in the project learning directly from dedicated professional musicians